P403n1x87/austin/README.md

 | **arm**    | ✓ |   |   |
 | **armv7**  | ✓ |   |   |

+Due to the **System Integrity Protection** introduced in **MacOS** with El Capitan, Austin cannot profile Python processes that use an executable located in the `/bin` folder, even with `sudo`.
+Hence, either run the interpreter from a virtual environment or use a Python interpreter that is installed in, e.g., `/Applications` or via `brew` with the default prefix (`/usr/local`).
+Even in these cases, though, the use of `sudo` is required.

 > **NOTE** Austin *might* work with other versions of Python on all the
 > platforms and architectures above.
 So it is worth giving it a try even if